reemstk/reemstk.github.io/pages/about.md

 > Life lessons
 > 1. Never postpone learning; it will always find its way back to you...
-> 2. Pivots need not necessarily have an ultimately bad result, and might lead to growth in unexpected ways!
+> 2. Pivots need not necessarily have an ultimately bad result; it might lead to growth in unexpected ways!
 > 3. An open mind saves a lot of effort and aids learning.

 ##### Certifications & Tech Chops